aymericbeaumet/learn/static/data/lessons/000-intro.md

 learning experience as you can immediately start playing with it to create your own projects.

+The entirety of the course will happen in this editor.
+This includes both the instructions and the code you will write.
 What you are reading right now is a comment, it is ignored when the code is executed.
 Comments are useful to explain what your code is doing.

 Alright, I think we are good to move on.
 But first I need to know wheter you are ready.
 In the code below, replace `false` with `true` to go to the next lesson!